 Ready.
 Now, wait for your users to be engaged?

 Read also: The 36 statistics on how chatbot for businesses grow your revenue in 2023

 This is a platform where respondents and interviewers meet.
 To find respondents, you only need to describe your target audience, and the system will find them automatically.
 All that you left to do is to approve the participants and conduct the interview.
 More detailed instructions can find in this article.

 Thanks!
 The list of customer interview questions is already in your inbox

 The advantage of User Interviews is that all the people are willing to participate in your research by default — you only need to agree on price and time.
 And that the system automatically qualifies respondents for you, sure.

-This is a good option when you need to find people from different companies or a particular industry.
+This is a good option when you need to find people from different companies or a particular industry, as well as facilitating Linkedin connections.
 I love this social network, and here are some tips on optimizing your work with LinkedIn.

 At the beginning of starting recruiting respondents in LinkedIn, I found the tool to automize outreach — LinkedIn Helper.
 I configured the sequence of auto messages, and all I need to do is choose the person I need to invite to the interview.
 The system sends follow-ups, and when a person replies, it stops automatically.
 This saves a lot of time for me, and I only need to choose the person I want to interview.